 Low blood sugar

 Low blood sugar (hypoglycemia) occurs when an insulin surge causes too much blood sugar to be transported out of our blood.
-Some of these symptoms include sweating, hunger, sleepiness, irritability and anxiety.
+Some of these symptoms include sweating, hunger, sleepiness, irritability, and anxiety.
 As a result, we crave sugar and carbohydrates.
-This is a safety mechanism, given that they’re quick sources of energy.
+This is a safety mechanism, given that sweet and starchy foods are quick sources of energy.
 In reality, eating these foods starts the cycle all over again.
 And, in the process, our body stores more fat.

 High blood sugar